SymptomsBy Mayo Clinic Staff

 You might have a complicated yeast infection if:

-- You have recurrent yeast infections — four or more in a single year
+- You have four or more yeast infections in a year

 - Your infection is caused by a type of candida other than Candida albicans